istvan2molnar/D365FO-Extensions/README.md

 This repository contains useful extensions for Dynamics 365 for Finance and Operations.

-Source code of each tool/extension is under sub-branches and the the deployable package is provided under the master branch.
+Source code of each tool/extension is under sub-branches and the deployable package is provided under the master branch.

 # DISCLAIMER